moka-rs/moka/README.md

 - Thread-safe, highly concurrent in-memory cache implementations.
 - Caches are bounded by the maximum number of elements.
 - Maintains good hit rate by using entry replacement algorithms inspired by [Caffeine][caffeine-git]:
     - Admission to a cache is controlled by the Least Frequently Used (LFU) policy.
     - Eviction from a cache is controlled by the Least Recently Used (LRU) policy.
 - Support expiration policies:
     - Time to live
     - Time to idle

 Moka currently does not provide `async` optimized caches.
-The sync (blocking) caches in the current version can be safely used under async runtime such as Tokio or async-std, but will not produce optimal performance under heavy updates.
+The synchronous (blocking) caches in the current version can be safely used in async runtime such as Tokio or async-std, but will not produce optimal performance under heavy updates.
 See [this example][async-example] for more details.
-A near future version of Moka will provide `async` optimized caches.
+A near future version of Moka will provide `async` optimized caches in addition to the sync caches.

 [async-example]: #using-cache-with-an-async-runtime-tokio-async-std-etc

 ## Usage

+Cache entries are manually added using `insert` method, and are stored in the cache until either evicted or manually invalidated.

-Here's an example that reads and updates the cache by using multiple threads:
+Here's an example that reads and updates a cache by using multiple threads:

 ```rust
 use moka::sync::Cache;